vrushank-agrawal/CSE201-VCREST-/doc/project_design.md

 ## Functionalities

-The project aims to provide the user with a unique feature of automatically creating a video with custom images in a given audio file.
+The project aims to provide the user with a unique feature of creating a video with custom images in a given audio file.
 - A user will import an audio file and a set of custom images.
-- A function in the program will analyze the audio file using FFT's and recognize the its bpm, troughs and peaks in the audio file.
-- Another function will automatically organize these images (randomly or with user preference) and combine them with the audio to create a video.
+- These images and audio files can be combined to create a video.
 - There will be additional simple animations and filters that can be added in the video for effects.
 - The user will also be provided with the ability to rearrange these images and animations in the video in the GUI manually.

-END RESULT - You create a video of memories automatically with the tempo of a certain song for the right vibes!

 ## Deadlines and deliverables